 If you make a refugee claim upon crossing the border in-between official border posts

-Read section 5 of the Order for the list of exceptions regarding asylum claims made at the border.
-Note that asylum-seekers allowed to enter Canada to pursue their claim will be requested to self-isolate for 14 days.
+Note that asylum-seekers allowed to enter Canada to pursue their claim will be requested to self-isolate for 14 days if not fully vaccinated.

 For those who are already in Canada